ntsystemsit/ntsystemsit.github.io/_pages/fieldnotes.md

 menubar: true
 ---

-Notes on this page are published automatically by our bot.
+Notes on this page are published automatically through our bot.

 <div class="home">
 {% assign mydata=site.data.fieldnotes %}